 An RTD probe is a sensor that measures temperature by comparing the resistance of the probe’s element with the object being measured.
 The element that is used in the RTD probe is usually a fine coil of platinum, nickel, or copper wrapped around a ceramic or glass core.
 The coil is then sheathed in a protective layer of glass or a tempered metal to withstand high temperatures.

 The RTD Probe works using the repeatable resistance of the element versus the operating temperature range, or R v T. By measuring the element’s resistance you can calculate the temperature range.
-While we are able to do this manually, most RTD probes are able to convert the element resistance into a temperature gauge automatically.
+While we are able to do this manually, most RTD probes are able to convert the element resistance into a temperature gage automatically.

 RTD probes are used in many different fields of industry.
 Most notably the RTD is used in restaurants, manufacturing plants, food preparation operations, and transport vehicles.